neoncortex/joker/README.md

-* I wrote this to be used in text editors, such as ed, vim, etc.  The idea is to launch an program or cause something to happen based on the contents of a given line, like in Acme editor.
-You can, for example in vim, do:<br />
+* I wrote this to be used in text editors, such as ed, vim, etc.  The idea is to launch an program or cause something to happen based on the contents of a given string, like in Acme.
+It's useful to bookmark things:
-:10w !joker, to execute a custom action based on the line 10.
-You can set a keybind to make it easier and faster: map <F2> :.w !joker<CR>.
-Now you just need to press F2 to execute it.
+* /path/to/file.pdf:10  # page 10 of a pdf file.
+* printf(3):30  # line 30 of the section 3 printf manpage.
+* <stdio.h>:25  # line 25 of the C header stdio.h.
+* /path/to/file.mp4:60  # video file, which will start at second 60

+For nvim, I added to the init.vim:<br />
+map <F2> :.w !joker<CR><br />
+vmap <F2> "1y:!echo '<C-R>1'\|joker<CR><br />

+I suppose it will be the same for vim.
+After that, you use F2 key to invoke joker.
+  If F2 is pressed on command mode, it sends the current line content to joker.
+  It's useful if your document is formatted for these use in mind and the line have a meaningful content for joker.
+If you press F2 in visual mode, it sends the actual selection to joker.
+It will use register 1 of the (n)vim editor, so any data there will be erased.

 * The configuration file is ~/.joker